 Unlike the D7 Visa, the Portugal Digital Nomad Visa is much easier to apply for.
 Applicants will be allowed to stay in the country for 1 year (option to renew for five years) and granted visa-free access to the 26 Schengen countries, including France, Germany, Greece, Italy, and more.

-You can include your spouse, family, and dependents when applying for the digital nomad visa for Portugal.
+You can also include your spouse, family, and dependents when applying.

 DIGITAL NOMAD VISA 101: EVERYTHING YOU NEED TO KNOW